Airlines seek swift end to row over EU CO2 scheme

 An official with British Airways recommended that a compensation fund be established from revenue generated by government auctions of carbon permits.

-"At least let's create some reserve fund to compensate those carriers which are adversely affected," said Jonathan Counsell, head of environment at BA, part of IAG group (ICAG.L).
+"At least let's create some reserve fund to compensate those carriers which are adversely affected," said Jonathan Counsell, head of environment at BA, part of IAG group.

 Until a political solution is found, airlines could be faced with an EU law saying they have to comply with the carbon scheme and a national law preventing them from taking part.